- As low as $286/Night

 Summertree Village | Community Pools & Hot Tub | In-Unit Wet Bar

-Leave your troubles behind and savor ultimate relaxation at this beautiful 2-bedroom, 2-bathroom vacation rental.
+Leave your troubles behind and appreciate ultimate relaxation at this beautiful 2-bedroom, 2-bathroom vacation rental.
 This Myrtle Beach condo offers access to community pools and a hot tub.
 Spend the day strolling down Myrtle Beach Boardwalk and Promenade, catching a race at the speedway, or swimming in the ocean.
 Afterward, you can relax on one of the furnished balconies as you watch the sunset.

 -- THE PROPERTY --